wso2/docs-mi/en/docs/get-started/quick-start-guide.md

 1. Navigate to the `<MI_QSG_HOME>` directory.
 The following project files and executable back-end services are available in the `<MI_QSG_HOME>`.

     - **HealthcareIntegrationProject**: This folder contains the integration artifacts for the healthcare service.
-You may open the` <MI_QSG_HOME>/HealthcareIntegrationProject` in Visual Studio Code and expand the folders `APIs/HealthcareAPI` and click on the API listed there.
+You may open `<MI_QSG_HOME>/HealthcareIntegrationProject` in Visual Studio Code and expand the folders `APIs/HealthcareAPI` and click on the API listed there.
 This service consists of the following REST API:

         <img src="{{base_path}}/assets/img/develop/mi-for-vscode/qsg/final-resource-view.png" alt="Final resource view"></a>